-When snorkeling at Kua Bay on the Big Island of Hawaii, or hiking the coastal trails at Kaloko–Honokohao National Historical Park north of Kona, you will likely be graced by the presence of the Hawaiian Honu, or Green Sea Turtle (Chelonia mydas).
-When hypnotized by their sleepy doe-eyes, take note.
-You are looking back 150 million years in time into the lens of a reptilian survivor from the age of dinosaurs.
+When snorkeling at Kahalu’u on the Big Island of Hawaii, or hiking the coastal trails at Kaloko–Honokohao National Historical Park north of Kona, you will likely be graced by the presence of the Hawaiian Honu, or Green Sea Turtle (Chelonia mydas).
+Green sea turtles are the only sea turtles known to bask or sunbathe and Hawaii is the only place in the world where green sea turtles regularly bask on shore.

 After 25 years of basking on lava, floating along coastal tidepools, and munching on their diet of algae or Limu, the Honu reaches maturity at about 200 pounds.
-The Honu then begin the arduous, 800 mile journey to the North Western Hawaiian Islands to mate.
-If they survive this migration, Honu may live up to 100 years , however their exact lifespan is unknown.
+The Honu then begin the arduous, 800-mile journey back to where they were born to mate and start the new generation.